How to balance your pool water: 5 simple steps with the right products

 Clear, healthy, pleasant water doesn't just happen.
 It relies on proper water balancing, an essential routine for any pool, whether chlorine or bromine.
 In this guide, we take a look at the 5 key parameters discussed in our most recent video, and present the products recommended for each stage.

-1. Total alkalinity: the pillar of balance
+1. Total alkalinity: the cornerstone of balance

 • Ideal value: between 80 and 120 ppm.